henry2004y/TestParticle.jl/docs/src/plotfunctions.md

 # Plot Functions

-Before using the plot recipes of `Testparticle.jl`, you need to import `Makie` package via `using Makie`.
+Before using the plot recipes of `Testparticle.jl`, you need to import `Makie` package via `using GLMakie` or `using CairoMakie`, which depends on your choice for the backend.
 All plot recipes depend on `Makie.jl`.

 ## Convention